 •2022

-Longtime CareSouth Carolina provider Tim Brown is tragically killed, but his legacy lives on through The Tim Brown Memorial Scholarship, which is started in 2022.
-CareSouth Carolina also breaks ground on its all-new Cheraw facility, and the organization cuts the ribbon on its all-new Hartsville Pharmacy.
-CareSouth Carolina hosted a ribbon cutting ceremony at the organization’s first Community Resource Center and Food Bank, as well.
+Longtime CareSouth Carolina provider Tim Brown was tragically killed, but his legacy lives on through the Tim Brown Memorial Scholarship, which was started in 2022.
+CareSouth Carolina also broke ground on its all-new Cheraw facility and cut the ribbon on its Hartsville Pharmacy.
+The organization also hosted a ribbon-cutting ceremony at its first Community Resource Center and Food Bank.

 •2023